mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 [summary]: #summary

-This MCIP specifies a means for clients to dynamically discover metadata about token ids on the mobilecoin blockchain, so that they can then display the balance of a new token to customers in an appropriate way.
+This MCIP specifies a means for clients to dynamically discover metadata about token ids on the MobileCoin blockchain, so that they can then display the balance of a new token to customers in an appropriate way.

 This proposal differs from an earlier proposal MCIP 40, in that it is a stop-gap mechanism which